ABOUT THE BOOK

 ABOUT THE AUTHOR

-Shankar Vedantam is a national science writer at The Washington Post.
-Between 2006 and 2009, Vedantam authored the weekly Department of Human Behavior column in The Washington Post.
+Shankar Vedantam is a science correspondent with NPR.
+Before joining National Public Radio in 2011, Vedantam was a national science writer at The Washington Post.
+Between 2007 and 2009, Vedantam authored the weekly Department of Human Behavior column in The Washington Post.
 He is the winner of several journalism awards.
-Vedantam is a 2009-2010 Nieman Fellow at Harvard University and currently lives in Cambridge, Massachusetts, with his wife and daughter.
+Vedantam is a 2009-2010 Nieman Fellow at Harvard University.

 Photo By Gary Knight // VII Photo Agency